• This page, Family Resolutions Specialty Court: Frequently asked questions for attorneys, is offered by

 Does Supplemental Probate and Family Court Rule 401—financial statement—apply to the FRSC process?

 Yes.
-The parents will be required to submit completed Financial Statements with their FRSC Parenting Questionnaires distributed to them after the intake and to update the Financial Statements as needed throughout the FRSC process.
+The parents will be required to submit completed Financial Statements before mediation and to update the Financial Statements as needed throughout the FRSC process.

 Does Supplemental Probate and Family Court Rule 410—mandatory self-disclosure—apply to the FRSC process?

 Yes.
-However, because the timeframe for the FRSC process is different from that for traditional cases, the deadline for providing mandatory self-disclosure may be different.
-Team members will discuss this with counsel and the parents and plan the self-disclosure process.
+However, because the FRSC process is different from traditional cases, team members will discuss this with the parents and their attorneys to plan the scope and timeframe for the self-disclosure process.

-A parent can opt out of FRSC at any time.
-Any member of the support team can recommend at any time that a family leave FRSC if he/she believes that FRSC is inappropriate for the family (e.g., if there are concerns about inter-partner violence, capacity or a lack of cooperation or transparency).
-The FRSC Judge may opt a family out of FRSC at any point.
+A parent can opt out of FRSC at any time before the Final Court Conference for any reason.
+Any member of the support team can recommend at any time that a family leave FRSC if they believe that FRSC is inappropriate for the family (for example, if there are concerns about domestic violence, capacity, or a lack of cooperation or transparency).
+The FRSC Judge may end the process and refer a family out of FRSC at any point.

 What happens to the FRSC case if there is an opt-out?